Coretec-Robotics/Tiny_4wd/README.md

 # Tiny_4wd
-software for the Coretec Tiny 4wd
+software for the Coretec Tiny 4wd and setup instructions

 1) install the Pimoroni Explorer Python library, instructions can be found on the Explorer page on the Pimoroni website https://shop.pimoroni.com/products/explorer-phat